onefangg/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `listo`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* All commands are case-sensitive, and must be in lower-case.

 </div>

 ### Viewing help : `help`